davidleonfdez/mini-nlp-framework/README.md

 ## Language modeling

-This example assumes your data is stored in a csv that has, at least, a "text" column that contains the documents/sequences.
+This example assumes your data is stored in a csv file that has, at least, a "text" column that contains the documents/sequences.

 A language model composed by a transformer encoder and a linear layer is evaluated using k-fold cross-validation